 Copyright © 2004-2018 Provalis Research Corp.
 All rights reserved.
 No part of this publication may be reproduced or distributed without the prior written permission of Provalis Research Corp., 1604-1255 Robert Bourassa Blvd, Montreal, QC, H3B 3X3, CANADA.

 Operating System: Microsoft Windows XP, 2000, Vista, Windows 7, 8 and 10

 Memory: From 256 MB (XP) to 1GB (Vista, Windows 7, 8 and 10)

 WordStat will run on a Mac OS with Intel chips using virtual machine solutions (Parallels, VMWare Fusion, or Virtual Box) or using Boot Camp.
 It won’t run on a newer Mac with an M1 chip.

 A series of short videos developed by Provalis Research, the developers of QDA Miner, offer excellent online tutorial support for conducting qualitative data analysis using the Provalis products.

-WordStat for Stata was created to allow Stata 13 and Stata 14 users running under Windows, to apply text analytics techniques on any string variables stored in a Stata data file.
+WordStat for Stata was created to allow Stata users (from version 13 to 17) running under Windows, to apply text analytics techniques on any string variables stored in a Stata data file.
 WordStat combines natural language processing, content analysis and statistical techniques to quickly extract topics, patterns and relationships in large amount of text.
-It can process millions of words in seconds and compare extracted themes across any other numerical, categorical or date variables in the Stata file.
+It can process millions of words in seconds and compare extracted themes across any other numerical, categorical, or date variables in the Stata file.